Table of Contents

 The pass lasts for three days and is valid for standard class journeys on ScotRail trains (link to the ScotRail tickets page), but unfortunately you can’t use it on the new Borders railway line.

-The best time of year to visit Edinburgh
+Tips for the best time to visit Edinburgh

 Although Scotland’s warmest and driest months are between May and September the weather can be extraordinarily fickle so I don’t actually think there is a ‘best’ time to visit.